General national economic measures

 Support from national radio and other media

-Collecting societies Buma Stemra and SENA and the music Industry as a whole requested an increase of Dutch music played on radio, but reactions so far are lukewarm.
-Most stations have confirmed they will play a full day of Dutch music on Kings day at the end of April.
-But the music sector wants more action and a social media campaign is being planned.
+Collecting societies Buma Stemra and SENA and the music Industry as a whole requested an increase of Dutch music played on radio, but reactions were lukewarm.

 Social media and other campaigns to promote music during the crisis

 -Collecting societies Buma Stemra and SENA launched Luisternaarons.nu, a request to citizens to write to their radio stations to play Dutch music.

 -ENCORE, the coalition of rightholder organisations including Record companies trade bodies NVPI and STOMP, as well as collecting societies Buma/Stemra and Sena, interviewed some music professionals about what’s happening behind the scenes.
 See clips including the participation of IMPALA President Kees van Weijen at www.achterdeschermen.nl.